parkjangwon/capyWarp/README.md

   <img src=".github/images/capyWarpLogo.png" alt="CapyLinker Logo" width="300"/>
 </p>

-CapyWarp is a lightweight Android utility that integrates into the OS, letting you send selected text or shared images to your favorite AI model via prompts you define.
+CapyWarp is a lightweight Android utility that integrates into the OS and runs entirely on the Google Gemini API.

+You send selected text or shared images to Gemini using prompts you define, and CapyWarp delivers the response in the way you prefer.

-It works from anywhere using the Android share sheet (for images) or the text selection menu (`PROCESS_TEXT`) and delivers the result back as a notification, popup window, clipboard copy, or saved image—all configurable per prompt.
+It works from anywhere using the Android share sheet (for images) or the text selection menu (`PROCESS_TEXT`) and delivers the result back as a notification, popup window, clipboard copy, or saved image — all configurable per prompt.

 ## ✨ Key Features

-### 🤖 AI Integration
+### 🤖 Gemini Integration

-* **Text & Image Input**: Send selected text or shared photos/screenshots to your AI from any app.
+* **Text & Image Input**: Send selected text or shared photos/screenshots to Google Gemini from any app.
 * **Flexible Output**: Configure prompts to receive responses as either text or generated images.
 * **Powerful Prompt Management**: Define templates using the `$TEXT` variable and set input/output types and result handling for each prompt.
 * **One-tap `$TEXT` Insert**: Insert the `$TEXT` token into your template via a dedicated button in the prompt editor.